Cosillow/Hello-Game-physics-based-custom-engine-/README.md

 ```

 ## TODO
+* new physics system
+  * handle multiple speeds without crazy acceleration up
+  * if you are accelerating in the y, you can change your velocity up until (normal_speed) +-(fan_power_distance)
+  * this will be done via acceleration when the user is pressing the control as (fan_power_acceleration)
+  * when the user lets go of the control, the speed will settle back at (normal speed)
 * lock down a resolution and sprite size
 * buffer switch for hitbox being touched
   * touchedNext